Undergraduate Majors & Minors

-Scroll down to read about the two bachelor's degree programs and four minors offered by the department.
+Scroll down to read about the three bachelor's degree programs and three minors offered by the department.

 Bachelor of Science Degree in Biological Sciences

-This degree program offers students a broad education in biology -- from molecules to ecosystems.
-It prepares students for the biomedical fields, for teaching, for certification as an Associate Ecologist, Fisheries Biologist, or Associate Wildlife Biologist.
+This degree program offers students a broad education in biology, from molecules to ecosystems.
+It prepares students for a wide variety of careers in such fields as biomedical, for teaching, for certification as an Associate Ecologist, Fisheries Biologist, or Associate Wildlife Biologist.
 The B.S. in Biological Science degree gives students technical competency in the six concentrations outlined below, and is an excellent base for graduate school studies.

 Cal Poly is one of the few California State University or University of California campuses offering a laboratory-intensive Bachelor of Science degree in Microbiology.